-- You can also create Smart Objects by selecting File > Place.
-The placed document is automatically converted into a Smart Object which can be reedited by the originating application at any time. - Multiple instances of the same Smart Object can be created by selecting Layer > New > Layer Via Copy or by dragging the Smart Object to the New Layer icon at the bottom of the Layers palette.
+- You can create Smart Objects by selecting File > Place (from Bridge or Photoshop).
+The placed document is automatically converted into a Smart Object which can be reedited by the originating application at any time. - Multiple instances of the same Smart Object can be created by selecting Layer > New > Layer Via Copy or by duplicating the Smart Object on the Layers palette.
 Editing the contents of any of the instances of the Smart Object will update all placed instances of that Smart Object. - To create an "unlinked" duplicate of a Smart object, select Layer > Smart Objects > New Smart Object via Copy.
 This copy will reference it's own embedded file.
-If you edit the contents of the Smart Object only that instance will be updated.
+If you edit the contents of the Smart Object only that instance will be updated. - To edit the contents of a smart object, double click on the layer's thumbnail on the Layers palette. - Several layers can be made into a single smart object and then warped all at once (including video and layers in PSCS3 Extended).